Fresno Nursing Home

 Inadequate Staffing

-Some nursing homes do not have enough staff members to keep up with demand.
-Sometimes, a single staff member may be responsible for far too many residents, which can significantly increase the risk of negligence.
 Overworked staff members, including those who have worked too-long shifts, may find themselves shorting some of their residents on care to provide everyone with at least the bare minimum, Over time, they may have more trouble figuring out which patients they have worked with most recently or who they need to pay attention to next.

 Poorly Trained Staff Members

-Some staff members may not receive adequate training in how to handle safety concerns.
+Some staff members may not receive adequate training on how to handle safety concerns.
 For example, a staff member may not realize how they should respond to a patient with dementia to prevent that patient from slipping out the door behind a visitor, or that they need to latch memory ward doors securely.

 High Turnover